Review of MedSailors Croatia Discovery: A Week Sailing from Split

 For example, our boat was comprised of people wanting the best of both worlds, lots of sun, and water activities, but also a bit of going out for food and drinks.
 And they matched us perfectly!

-Read more on trip customizations later in the article.
+You can read more about trip customizations later in the article.

 So, while you can definitely party a lot on your sailing trip in Croatia, you can also simply relax while sunbathing and swimming to your heart’s content.